 TourScoop Recommends

 You can’t go wrong with bandages from Band-Aid, Curad, Welly, Nexcare, and Tru-Colour.
-Find options from these and other brands at retailers like Amazon, Target, and Walmart.
 Also, do you know about hydrocolloid blister bandages?
 They are padded, have a special substance that helps blisters heal more quickly, and have extra adhesion to protect skin as it heals.
-They’ve become a must-have for travel first aid kits.
+They’ve become a must-have for my travel first aid kit.

 2. Hand Sanitizer/Wipes

 It’s important to clean your hands before dealing with a cut or scrape, and if you’re on the move, access to soap and water might not be readily available.
-That’s why some type of hand-cleaning product is important when you pack a first aid kit.
+That’s why some type of hand-cleaning product is important when you create your travel first aid kit.

-You’ll get the best results with hand sanitizers that contain at least 60% alcohol or wipes labeled antibacterial.
+You’ll get the best results with hand sanitizers that contain at least 60% alcohol.
 But in a pinch, any kind of hand-cleaning gel, spray, or wipe is better than nothing.
-Individually packaged wipes take up the least amount of room in your kit, but a travel-sized bottle of hand sanitizer should also work.
+Individually packaged wipes take up the least amount of room in your kit, but a travel-sized bottle of hand sanitizer will also work, and can double as a way to clean your hands on the go.

 TourScoop Recommends

-For hand wipes, we like the options from Purell, Handzies, Wet Ones, and ALO.
+For hand wipes, I like the options from Purell, Handzies, Wet Ones, and ALO.
 For hand sanitizer, Bath & Body Works, Germ-X, EO, Purell, and Everyone are all good choices.
-Retailers like Amazon, Target, and Walmart carry these and other brands in travel-friendly sizes.

 3. Antiseptic spray and antibiotic cream